vadhri/rust-notebook/README.md

 ## Command line utilities

 Rust is popular in its own way for writing utilities for command line.
-The clap library provides a neat way to extract arguments from any command line run programes / services / adapters etc.
+The clap library provides a neat way to extract arguments from any command line run programmes / services / adapters etc.

 ## Async and network
 In rust, async & await would need a lot of practise and in the folder you would see some examples of using ...